 Sometimes when you grow in understanding of yourself and the other person, the relationship problem clears up and you find positive ways to handle it.

 When you choose these positive responses to the negativity in the world, you’ll feel better and grow in maturity and strength.
-Not only will you come up with solutions for yourself but you will be able to help others as well.
-The people in your life will take note and give you favor at work and at home.
+Not only will you come up with solutions for yourself, but you will help others as well.
+The people in your life will take note and give you favor at work and home.

 “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.”
 James 1:5 (NIV)